Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection

-Decomposition techniques, despite their apparent simplicity, have garnered considerable attention in the field of deep learning, particularly in natural language processing (NLP) \cite{hu2021lora}.
-They provide an efficient means to fine-tune large language models, offering notable advantages over alternative methods such as integer-based compression \cite{wu2020integer}, knowledge distillation \cite{beyer2022knowledge}, and gradient-based pruning \cite{yin2021towards}.
-Despite their straightforward nature, decomposition approaches serve as a robust compression tool with a high compression rate and relatively lower computational cost.
-Their application extend beyond NLP, finding utility in computer vision models \cite{yin2022batude,lan2019albert}.
-However, selecting the appropriate rank for compressing deep neural models using decomposition techniques is an NP-hard challenge \cite{hillar2013most}.
-Research in this domain can be categorized into two main approaches.
+Low-rank factorization techniques, particularly tensor decomposition, have gained attention in deep learning, especially in natural language processing (NLP) \cite{novikov2015tensorizing}.
+These methods provide an efficient means of fine-tuning large language models, offering advantages over alternative techniques such as quantization \cite{park2017weighted}, knowledge distillation \cite{beyer2022knowledge}, and gradient-based pruning \cite{yin2021towards}.
+In this paper, we focus on tensor decomposition, which proved to be a robust compression tool with a high compression rate and a relatively lower computational cost.
+Their applications extend beyond NLP and have also been applied in computer vision \cite{yin2022batude}.
+However, selecting the appropriate rank for compressing deep neural models using decomposition techniques is NP-hard \cite{hillar2013most}.
+Research in this area falls into two main approaches.

 The first approach relies on a rank-fixed setting, where the ranks of layers are determined based on a predefined compression rate target.
 Some work used a low-rank loss to substitute the weights of convolution layers with their low-rank approximations \cite{yu2017compressing}.
 The two main low-rank approximation methods applied on pre-trained models are CP and Tucker decomposition \cite{kim2015compression}.
 Recent studies have revealed that fine-tuning after CP decomposition can be unstable and have addressed this issue by integrating a stability term into the decomposition process \cite{phan2020stable}.
 In addition, some work decomposed convolution and fully connected layers with tensor train, and trained the model from scratch \cite{novikov2015tensorizing}.
 However, tensor decomposition in a fixed-rank setting presents certain challenges.
 First, selecting the appropriate rank for different layers is complex and often relies on human expertise.
 Second, there is a lack of interpretable patterns between layer ranks, leading to inconsistencies among the chosen ranks between layers.
 Furthermore, the fixed rank strategy overlooks the varying importance of layers \cite{filters2016pruning}, which can result in suboptimal approximations that can lead to accuracy drops or insufficient compression rates.